 After these initial thoughts, we found ourselves split between two potential projects: one that would pursue something related to role trees play in our daily urban lives, and another one that would focus on our shadows, that follow us around, but suddenly could have a life of their own thanks to technology.

 Trees play a major role on our planet, not only as massive and dense forests but also performing more urban tasks in our cities.
 Recent studies suggest plants have their own signalling system, and may even possess memory and emotions, and we thought it could be interesting to remind people about those characteristics.
-One idea was to make a tree that would sneeze and shake a few branches when someone approaches it; another one was to make a set of trees equipped with interconnected sensors, thus replicating human-like reactions whenever people passed by.
+Could we equip a set of trees with interconnected sensors, thus replicating human-like reactions whenever people passed by?

 The very nature of our shadow is to exist with us.
 It necessarily follows us around and yet we completely ignore it and only very rarely do we remember it exists.
 A shadow has no life on its own; it’s just a projection, but what if suddenly it gained life and interacted with us?
 Peter Pan had one, so why can’t we?
 Our idea was to simulate a playful shadow that would interact with us in unusual ways.

 We decided to pursuit the idea of shadows, and while it would not be easily made outside, due to the light and technological constraints, it could possibly be done in sheltered spaces, like a tunnel where a lot of people pass.
 As we were further investigating our concept, we were becoming more aware that it would be very difficult to produce a shadow or an animated figure that would engage with us, as the time frame and resources were limited.
 We needed to come up with something that would reflect the same but simpler.
 How could we animate a tunnel?